 Xi An Travel Guide

-Besides the terracotta warriors, the city has many historical relics of interest, including museums and temples, which is unsurprising considering that Xi'an was the capital city of China through the rule 12 dynasties.
-The city wall is one of the widest, highest and best preserved in the world, and the Forest of Steles, with its collection of more than 3,000 ancient stone tablets, is both the largest and oldest in China.
+Besides the terracotta warriors, the city has many historical relics of interest, including museums and temples, unsurprising considering that Xi'an was the capital city of China through the rule 12 dynasties.
+The city wall is one of the widest, highest, and best preserved in the world, and the Forest of Steles, with its collection of more than 3,000 ancient stone tablets, is both the largest and oldest in China.

 Become our Xi An Travel Expert